-- Roll meatballs into even sized balls (mine were slightly smaller then golf balls).
+- Roll meatballs into even sized balls (mine were about golf balls).

-- Heat olive oil to med high and brown meatballs (turning to brown all sides).
+- Heat olive oil in large skillet (I used cast iron) to med high and brown meatballs (turning to brown all sides).

-- Remove from skillet and place on paper towels to drain excess fat.
+- Remove from skillet and place onto rimmed sheet pan.

 - Bake in preheated 350* oven for about 12 minutes.

 - *Cooking times will vary depending on size of meatball, please adjust as needed.